DataJane/Sales_Dashboard/README.md

 - A message pops up on the dashboard indicating to the user to choose single values on the slicers, then the key cards will display values.

-##Alternatives
+### Alternatives
 - I executed a version of the dashboard utilising data validation inputs for the key cards and slicers for the charts.
-- However, this version is cleaner and means the data is unified between charts and key cards.
+- However, the final version is cleaner and means the data is unified between charts and key cards.

-##Conclusion
+## 6. Conclusion
-- In this analysis, clothing had the biggest volume of sales, whereas electronics led on value.
+- In this analysis, clothing had the biggest volume of sales, whereas electronics led in value.
 - Overall, females spent more than males.
 - Females were more likely to spend on beauty and males on electronics.
 - I’ve provided an interactive dashboard to provide insights into the data underlying the model.
-- This has been a helpful learning tool in developing interactivity between keycards and slicers and in - consolidating learning from other courses so far.
+- This has been a helpful learning tool in developing interactivity between keycards and slicers and in consolidating learning from other courses so far.
 - I’m looking forward to stretching my skills further.